Pig Hunt: Plot

-The remaining Tibbs clan members have reached the woods around the commune.
-They are stalked and killed, one by one, by the murderous hippie women — all except one man, who is seized by something else — something horrifying that we don't see.
+The remaining Tibbs clan members reach the woods around the commune.
+They are stalked and killed, one by one, by the murderous hippie women — all except one man, who is seized by something else.
 Brooks and John arrive at the commune with the Hippie Stranger.
 When John questions why Ben's equipment is there, but not Ben himself, they force him into a cell while the leader takes Brooks out into the pen.
-At last, we are shown what has been attacking people throughout the movie — it is the legendary Ripper, who is carrying the remains of one of the redneck clan in his mouth.
+The legendary Ripper is revealed, with the remains of one of the redneck clan in his mouth.
 Meanwhile, Jake makes his way into the commune, and is confronted by some of the women.
 He shoots a couple of them, and forces one of the women to let him into John's cell.
-As Jake sees the Ripper out in the pen and freezes in shock, the hippie woman he brought with him attacks, stabbing him in the eye with her boar's tooth necklace before John kills her.
-Jake dies from his wounds while the Hippie Stranger prepares to sacrifice Brooks to the boar, whom he and his followers have for some bizarre reason been worshiping and feeding unwary people to.
-Brooks gets a hold of the Stranger's cattle prod and pokes him with it, causing him to cry out, attracting the Ripper's attention.
-The creature eviscerates him, and Brooks remains as quiet as possible as John forces his way from the cell.
+As Jake sees the Ripper out in the pen and freezes in shock, the hippie he brought with him attacks, stabbing him in the eye before John kills her.
+Jake dies from his wounds while the Hippie Stranger prepares to sacrifice Brooks to the boar, whom he and his followers have been worshiping.
+Brooks gets a hold of the cattle prod and pokes him with it, causing him to cry out, attracting the Ripper's attention.
+The creature eviscerates him, and Brooks remains quiet as John forces his way from the cell.
 Using a crossbow, he fires an arrow up under the boar's jaw, killing it.
-As Brooks and John make their escape, they come face to face with a young, wild member of the Tibbs clan — the feral little fellow who was sitting in a tree at the beginning of the movie.
+As Brooks and John make their escape, they come face to face with the feral boy who was sitting in a tree at the beginning of the movie.